 Can banks and other businesses refuse to serve me because I’m a sex worker?

-The courts have said though that a person’s sex work history is not relevant for some other things, like whether someone is a good parent, or whether an attacker could assume a sex worker was consenting to sex.
+The courts have said that a person’s sex work history is not relevant for some other things, like whether someone is a good parent, or whether someone could assume a sex worker was consenting to sex.

 You can make a complaint to the Banking Ombudsman if you think a bank is treating you unfairly, at www.bankomb.org.nz.